"The nature of life on Earth and the search for life elsewhere are two sides of the same question - the search for who we are."

 Active in the community as well, she supports various foundations and NGOs such as From Here to Haiti and Life Project 4 Youth.

-She lives and works in Philadelphia.
+She lives and practices in Philadelphia.

 2006-2011 Pennsylvania Academy of the Fine Arts, Philadelphia - USA